Photo: Terry Alexander

 In order to sustain water supplies we must realize a water policy framework that protects the health and flow of groundwater, springs, and streams and recognizes natural water catchment boundaries, commonly referred to as watersheds.

-Our rivers are over-allocated, surface reservoirs are critically low, and groundwater levels and spring flows are declining.
+Our rivers are over-allocated, and groundwater levels and spring flows are declining.
 Now is the time for a more innovative, protective and conservative approach to water planning policy.

 HCA recommends the following policy objectives to the 85th Texas Legislature: